101-04 Managing Financial Risk in Stock Investing

 It would help if you tried to use this method of assessing risk in your investment.
 What are the chances of this bond, treasury, stock, or precious metal falling in price or becoming worthless?
 What will be the expected reward?

-It is a common statement in the financial services industry that stocks can go down as well as up.
+It is a common statement in the financial services industry that stocks can go down and up.
 This is also true for all investment categories.

 Diversifying Your Investment Portfolio